dgleba/listo429c/README-installation-notes.md

 ## sqlpad settings

-see this file and others in the folder.
+see this file and others in the folders.

 ./docs/sqlpad,postgres,query-SQLPad-Connections.jpg

 ---

-sqlpad settings.
+sqlpad settings - edit to suit your situation.

       192.168.88.58
       5433